 Mr. Walker is the Founder and CEO of the Comeback America Initiative (CAI).
 In this capacity he leads CAI's efforts to promote fiscal responsibility and sustainability by engaging the public and assisting key policymakers on a non-partisan basis to help achieve solutions to America’s federal, state and local fiscal imbalances.
 Prior to assuming his current position, he served as the first President and CEO of the Peter G. Peterson Foundation.
 Previously, he served as the seventh Comptroller General of the United States and head of the U.S. Government Accountability Office (GAO) for almost ten years (1998-2008).
 He also has over 20 years of private sector experience, including approximately 10 years as a Partner and Global Managing Director of Human Capital Services for Arthur Andersen LLP.
 Mr. Walker has also authored three books, is a frequent writer and media commentator, and is a subject of the critically acclaimed documentary "I.O.U.S.A."

-Mr. Wright was director of the Office of Management and Budget under President Ronald Reagan from 1982 to 1989.
+Mr. Wright was deputy director and then director of the Office of Management and Budget under President Ronald Reagan from 1982 to 1989.
 He was also deputy secretary of the Department of Commerce from 1981 to 1982, and later was on the President's Export Council as chairman of the Export Control Subcommittee.
 He served as vice-chairman and director of Terremark Worldwide Inc., vice chairman/director of Jefferson Consulting Group, co-chairman/director of Baker & Taylor Holdings and as a member of the AT&T Government Markets Advisory Board.
 Currently, he is the president and chief executive officer of PanAmSat a provider of global video and data broadcasting via satellite.